Outa-Space: Chart performance

 "Outa-Space" was kept out of the top spot by "Lean on Me" by Bill Withers.
-The instrumental also topped the R&B Singles chart for a week, succeeding the aforementioned "Lean on Me".
+The instrumental also topped the R&B Singles chart for a week, succeeding "Lean on Me".
 The single was certified gold by the RIAA for sales of one million copies.
 In late 1972, "Outa-Space" peaked at #44 on the UK Singles Chart.

 "Outa-Space" won the Grammy for Best Pop Instrumental Performance of 1972.
 Billboard ranked it as the #22 song for 1972.